larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 Version History
 ---------------
-DD MMM 200? - MultiClipboard 2.0 Preview 3
+DD MMM 2009 - MultiClipboard 2.0 Preview 3
 -----------
 1. Added cyclic clipboard paste as an alternative to paste menu on Ctrl-Shift-V
 2. Refactored the code for the settings dialog (no user functionalities changed)
+3. Added auto copying of selected text to clipboard

 22 Nov 2008 - MultiClipboard 2.0 Preview 2